Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ```

-> Note : Oauth component is activated but ingress isn't enabled.
-It's not required to create a certificate for this ingress.
+{{% alert title="Note" color="primary" %}}Oauth component is activated but ingress is not enabled.
+It is not required to create a certificate for this ingress. {{% /alert %}}

-Refer to [Certificate Management](/docs/configuration/certificate-management) for certficate configuration of the entire solution
+Refer to [Certificate Management](/docs/configuration/certificate-management) for configuring certificates for the entire solution.

 ### Configure Amplify Agents

-The following values must be set to reports API and their usage on the **Amplify platform**.
+The following values must be set to report APIs and their usage on the **Amplify platform**.

 ```yaml
 amplifyAgents: